Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 What Does Room Temperature Mean?

 When talking about baking ingredients, room temperature is between 65° to 70 F° (or 18° to 21°C).
-At this temperature butter is soft, but not yet looking greasy or starting to melt.
+At this temperature butter is soft, but not looking greasy or starting to melt.

 Adding sticks of butter to a clear glass bowl